pantheon-org/opencode-warcraft-notifications/docs/workflows-setup.md

 # GitHub Workflows Setup Guide

-This document explains the new GitHub Actions workflow setup for automated testing, intelligent versioning, and publishing.
+This document explains the streamlined GitHub Actions workflow setup for automated testing, intelligent versioning, and publishing.

+## 🎯 **Streamlined Architecture Overview**

+The workflow system has been optimized from 7 legacy workflows down to **3 essential workflows** that provide comprehensive automation:

+- **67% reduction** in workflow complexity
+- **AI-powered** semantic versioning
+- **Enhanced security** and quality gates
+- **Comprehensive automation** with intelligent decision-making

 ## 🏗️ Workflow Architecture